- Factoring service

-We recognises the value of tenant involvement in delivering an effective service.
-As part of our strategy to achieve sustainable communities we to develop and support active and responsible tenant and resident associations that are involved in their communities and have positive relationships with local staff, agencies and elected members.
+We recognise the value of tenant involvement in delivering an effective service.
+As part of our strategy to achieve sustainable communities we aim to develop and support active and responsible tenant and resident associations that are involved in their communities and have positive relationships with local staff, agencies and elected members.

 The following standards apply to groups who wish to play an active role in developing and monitoring River Clyde Homes’ policies and procedures and to groups seeking grant funding.
 These standards are intended to make sure that groups have a mandate to get involved and are accountable.

 Groups must meet the following standards:

 - Adopt a constitution, which complies with the minimum standards set out in the constitution for tenants and residents associations registered with River Clyde Homes.